Skip to main content

 Day 7: Maracaibo – Frontiera – Guajira

-Morning: breakfast and early departure towards the Paraguachón border crossing, crossing the frontier and completing entry procedures into Colombia.
-Change of transport and operational briefing to begin the tour in the desert peninsula of La Guajira.
+Morning/Afternoon: Breakfast and early departure towards the Paraguachón border crossing.
+Border formalities and entry procedures into Colombia.
+Change of vehicle and operational briefing before beginning the expedition across the desert landscapes of the La Guajira Peninsula, a remote region shaped by dramatic scenery, indigenous culture, and Caribbean horizons.

 Day 8: Guajira

-Morning: breakfast and early departure along the sandy tracks of the peninsula.
-Crossing semi-desert territories inhabited by the Wayuu communities, with stops near natural salt flats and traditional rancherías.
+Morning: Breakfast and early departure along the sandy tracks of the Guajira Peninsula.
+Journey across semi-desert landscapes inhabited by Wayuu communities, with stops near natural salt flats and traditional rancherías that offer insight into the culture and daily life of the region.

-Afternoon: arrival in the Cabo de la Vela area.
-Hike up Pilón de Azúcar, a rocky promontory overlooking the ocean with wide views of the coastline.
-Free time near Ojo de Agua, a natural bathing spot used by the local population, followed by continuation along wind-swept coastal tracks.
+Afternoon:.
+Arrival in the Cabo de la Vela area, one of the most iconic and remote corners of the Colombian Caribbean.
+Hike to Pilón de Azúcar, a rocky hill overlooking the ocean with sweeping panoramic views of the coastline.
+Free time at Ojo de Agua, a natural seaside pool traditionally used by local communities, before continuing along the wind-swept coastal tracks and desert shores.

 Day 9: Guajira – Palomino

-Afternoon: continuation along the Colombian Caribbean coast and a dramatic change of landscape from coastal desert to tropical vegetation.
-Arrival in Palomino, a Caribbean village at the foot of the Sierra Nevada de Santa Marta.
+Afternoon: Continuation along the Colombian Caribbean coast, where the scenery dramatically transforms from arid desert landscapes to lush tropical vegetation.
+Arrival in Palomino, a laid-back Caribbean village nestled between the sea and the majestic Sierra Nevada de Santa Marta, the highest coastal mountain range in the world.

 Day 10: Palomino – Cartagena